Best Eagle’s Syndrome Treatment

 What Symptoms Are Associated With ES?

 Classic symptoms for Eagle syndrome include neck and throat pain that radiates to the ear (tinnitus), face, jaw, or eye sockets.
-For most people, the symptoms only affect one side of the head, but they can rarely occur on both sides.
+The symptoms only affect one side of the head for most people, but they can rarely occur on both sides.
 The following is a list of common Eagle syndrome symptoms:

 - Facial pain